jquery/learn.jquery.com/page/effects/uses-of-queue-and-dequeue.md

 properties that are not shared with other queues.

 - Auto Start: When calling `$(elem).queue( function() {} );` the fx queue will
-  automatically dequeue the next function and run it if the queue hasn&rsquo;t started.
+  automatically dequeue the next function and run it if the queue hasn't started.
-- &ldquo;inprogress&rdquo; sentinel: Whenever you `dequeue()` a function from the fx queue, it will `unshift()` (push into the first location of the array) the string &ldquo;inprogress&rdquo; &mdash; which flags that the queue is currently being run.
+- &ldquo;inprogress&rdquo; sentinel: Whenever you `dequeue()` a function from the fx queue, it will `unshift()` (push into the first location of the array) the string &ldquo;inprogress&rdquo; — which flags that the queue is currently being run.
-- It&rsquo;s the default!
+- It's the default!
 The fx queue is used by `.animate()` and all functions that call it by default.

 **Note:** If you are using a custom queue, you must manually `.dequeue()` the functions, they will not auto start!